-Objective 3: A fair and inclusive recruitment process and talent management strategy is implemented that targets under-represented groups and lack of diversity (HIA 2) Summary: manag diversit • NHS So opport Long-T pathwa scheme develo omerset will continue to advargement program to improve exty. omerset will implement a plangunities within the local communities and veteran recruitment opping these inclusive programs all of social mobility to widen recruitment unity, aligning with the NHS ontinue to create career ate management training oportunities.
-Whilst Actions: publish Achiev Implen Reasor WRES/ improv Create diversir 1/Obje Implen commu should as app training uality Impact all existing and new processes and policies and blish on our internet page nieve Disability Confident Employer Level 3 plement the Enabled Employee Programme (Disability & asonable adjustments in support of Access to Work RES/WDES indicators are monitored effectively and provements identified feeding into our ICB Equality Objectives eate and implement a talent management plan to improve the ersity of executive and senior leadership teams (link to HIA Objective 1) plement a plan to widen recruitment opportunities within local mmunities, aligned to the NHS Long Term Workforce Plan.
-This bould include the creation of career pathways into the NHS such apprenticeship programmes and graduate management ining schemes (by October 2024).
-Impact should be measured terms of social mobility across the integrated care system (ICS) Related actions: Continued Armed Forces Covenant work on Inclusive Recruitment, Wellbeing and Engagement Support innovations which benefit minority groups i.e., Women in Finance, Shuri programme (Black women in Digital) Delivery date: Tuesday, 31 March 2026 Relevant protected characterist Age Disability Gender reassignment Marriage and civil partnership Pregnancy and maternity Race and ethnicity Religion or belief Sex Sexual orientation
+Objective 3: managen d inclusive recruitment p nent strategy is impleme presented groups and la ented that targets Summary: manag diversi • NHS S opport Long-T pathwa schem develo IHS Somerset will continue to advance the creation of a talent nanagement program to improve executive and senior leadership iversity.
+IHS Somerset will implement a plan to widen recruitment pportunities within the local community, aligning with the NHS ong-Term Workforce Plan.
+We will continue to create career athways i.e. apprenticeships, graduate management training chemes, and veteran recruitment opportunities.
+Whilst eveloping these inclusive programs, NHS Somerset will be hindful of social mobility Actions: publish Achiev Implen Reasor WRES/ improv Create diversi 1/Obje Implen commu- should as app trainin ality Impact all existing and new processes and policies and lish on our internet page ieve Disability Confident Employer Level 3 lement the Enabled Employee Programme (Disability & sonable adjustments in support of Access to Work ES/WDES indicators are monitored effectively and rovements identified feeding into our ICB Equality Objectives ate and implement a talent management plan to improve the ersity of executive and senior leadership teams (link to HIA bjective 1) lement a plan to widen recruitment opportunities within local munities, aligned to the NHS Long Term Workforce Plan.
+This uld include the creation of career pathways into the NHS such pprenticeship programmes and graduate management ning schemes (by October 2024).
+Impact should be measured erms of social mobility across the integrated care system (ICS) Related actions: Wellbe ✓ Suppo ued Armed Forces Covenant v ing and Engagement rt innovations which benefit m e, Shuri programme (Black wo ninority groups i.e., Women in Delivery date: 1 March 2026 Relevant protected l characterist Age Disability Gender reassignment Marriage and civil partnership Pregnancy and maternity Race and ethnicity Religion or belief Sex Sexual orientation

-Objective 4: Develop an improvement plan to eliminate pay gaps (HIA 3) Summary: A disale NHS Section (80%) Somering bands 7,8C and divide equital whether differentime.
-NHS Section option ander pay gap report has been carried out for 2023 and is ntly being updated for 2024 ability pay gap report is being undertaken for 2025 Somerset continues to be predominantly a female workforce with a Median hourly pay gap of 73.30 pence.
-NHS erset has an over-representation of women in lowered paid is (Bands 2,4,5 and 6) but comparable higher bands (Bands and 8D).
-We have been working consistently on lowering this is e by reviewing current processes and practices so there are able opportunities for women within the organisation, where they work full or part-time.
-There is also a minor rence between women (41%) and men (37%) working part is somerset strives for Workplace equity by implementing an antive flexible working policy which includes flexible working ons, including career breaks, retire and return, secondment, appropriate promotion within recruitment and advertising Measures: Pay gap analysis for 2024 to be completed and recommendations to be considered and actioned by the People and Committee group Pay gap information/analysis is used to drive improvements and take action The requirements for Mend the Gap for medical and senior non-medical workforce is explored and recommendations are made Review the effectiveness and consistency in application to & messaging of (e.g. recruitment advertising) the flexible working policy Related actions: ~ .
-Delivery date: Wednesday, 30 April 2025 Relevant protected Relevant protected characteristic(s) Age Disability Gender reassignment Marriage and civil p partnership Pregnancy and maternity Race and ethnicity Religion or belief Sex Sexual orientation
+Objective 4: Develop an improvement plan to eliminate pay gaps (HIA 3)

+Summary: A gender pay gap report has been carried out for 2023 and is currently being updated for 2024 A disability pay gap report is being undertaken for 2025 NHS Somerset continues to be predominantly a female workforce (80%) with a Median hourly pay gap of 73.30 pence.
+NHS Somerset has an over-representation of women in lowered paid bands (Bands 2,4,5 and 6) but comparable higher bands (Bands 7,8C and 8D).
+We have been working consistently on lowering this divide by reviewing current processes and practices so there are equitable opportunities for women within the organisation, whether they work full or part-time.
+There is also a minor difference between women (41%) and men (37%) working part time.
+NHS Somerset strives for Workplace equity by implementing an effective flexible working policy which includes flexible working options, including career breaks, retire and return, secondment, and appropriate promotion within recruitment and advertising Pay gap analysis for 2024 to be completed and recommendations to be considered and actioned by the People and Committee group Pay gap information/analysis is used to drive improvements and take action The requirements for Mend the Gap for medical and senior non-medical workforce is explored and recommendations are made Review the effectiveness and consistency in application to &amp; messaging of (e.g. recruitment advertising) the flexible working policy

+Measures:

+Related actions: ¥ .

+Delivery date: Wednesda y, 30 April 2025

+Relevant protected characterist

+Age Disability Gender reassignment

+Marriage and civil p oartnership Pregnancy and maternity Race and ethnicity

+Religion or belief Sex Sexual orientation